USS Bennington (PG-4): List of Medal of Honor recipients from explosion

 Also aboard was John Henry Turpin, an African-American sailor who was aboard the USS Maine when she exploded in Havana harbor in 1898 and would go on to become one of the first African-American Chief Petty Officers in the U.S. Navy.

 Disposition

 After the explosion, Bennington was refloated and towed to the Mare Island Navy Yard.
-Because of the extent of the damages and the age of the ship, Bennington was not repaired but was instead decommissioned on 31 October 1905.
+Because of the extent of the damage and the age of the ship, Bennington was not repaired but was instead decommissioned on 31 October 1905.
 After five years of inactivity, Bennington was struck from the Naval Vessel Register on 10 September 1910 and sold for scrap on 14 November.
 Bennington was not scrapped but was purchased in 1913 by the Matson Line for use as a molasses barge.
 She was towed to Honolulu and remained in use there from 1913 until 1924, when she was scuttled off Oahu.